Does MoGo Urgent Care offer coronavirus (COVID-19) testing?

 What medications do you provide on-site?

-Coming soon: We will provide visit-related medications for the issues most commonly treated at urgent care.
+We provide visit-related medications for the issues most commonly treated at urgent care.
 Narcotics, such as opioids, will not be available; we follow the practices of Prescribe Safe Monterey County, which works to ensure the safe use of prescription medications and to promote safe and effective pain management.

 Will I be able to get an antibiotic?